bchugg/stat-map/p-values.md

 p-values are not safe under peeking and optional stopping.
 See also [[p-hacking]].

 Counterfactual worlds.
 Even if you fix sample size in advance and then compute p-value, it may not be valid.
 The same size needs to be the same in _all counterfactual worlds_. i.e, $\forall \omega\in\Omega: N(\omega)=52$. the validity of $P_N$ in ouor world depends on your answer to counterfactuals. this is obviously non-verifiable.
-So we have to assume this. [[e-values]] don't have this property and depend only on what happens in our world.
+So we have to assume this. [[e-value]] don't have this property and depend only on what happens in our world.

 LHC